"

 Temperature

-A variety of insulation types—including fiberglass batts, expanded polystyrene (EPS) and extruded polystyrene (XPS)—can be more effective when the temperature drops outside.
-Oddly, when it’s above 60 degrees, the insulation can performs below its nominal R-value.
+A variety of insulation types — including fiberglass batts, expanded polystyrene (EPS) and extruded polystyrene (XPS) — can be more effective when the temperature drops outside.
+Oddly, when it’s above 60 degrees, the insulation can perform below its nominal R-value.

-Temperature has the opposite effect on one popular type of insulation called polyisocyanurate, often simply called polyiso.
+Temperature has the opposite effect on one popular type of insulation: polyisocyanurate, often simply called polyiso.
 This insulation decreases in R-value as it gets colder outside.
-Solutions for this problem include using more polyiso, covering it with another type of insulation to keep it warmer, or counting on exterior insulation instead of cavity insulation to meet your requirements.
+Solutions for this problem include using more polyiso, covering it with another type of insulation to keep it warmer or counting on exterior insulation instead of cavity insulation to meet your requirements.

 Contact Accurate Insulation for Home Insulation Services in DC & Maryland